bjoern-hempel/git-helper/README.md

 A framework for managing feature branches of git repositories.

+## Create a new feature branch

+TODO..

+## Merge a feature branch into the master branch (or another main branch)

+TODO..

 ## A. Authors

 * **Björn Hempel** - *Initial work* - [Björn Hempel](https://github.com/bjoern-hempel)